kailash-manasarovar/statement/docs/next-batch.md

     1. The mousses appear to be atheists, or if they are religious, helplessly arrogant folk who haven't a clue Who God Is.
     1. And here we are.
     1. Me still here - a bunch of kids on the way or just born with unknown fathers and adopted mothers I WILL BE RESCUING from shortly!
 With God's Help.
 He told me.
 And it's in the Bible.
     1. Such wisdom, such power, such might, such fearfulness: the mousses totally lost their minds, stole and sold my eggs off to the highest bidder, some of whom were involved in the earlier tech-bro rape-porn attacks, which puts these children in even more jeopardy wherever they are in the world their whole lives until they're rescued by the servants of God.
 Which IS happening next.
     1. But the most sickening thing about the mousse pivot is... they have spent nearly three years obsessing over me while Spanish babies, children, and women continue to be sedated, raped, and murdered at the altar of porn in Las Marinas.
     1. And perhaps even more sickening is the fact that these perverts used this lie, believing it to be true themselves, to convince men to take part in the most vile acts imaginable, assuring them they would never be called to account.
 Their betrayal is [add-word-we-do-not-have-to-describe-such-evil-here].
+    1. Did I hear they were told someone "forgot" to pay them?
+If so, that's more than extraordinary.
+Did they not smell a rat?
+No-one "forgets" to pay, it's crazy.
+They were so shocked at the reaction the mousses decided they would distance themselves totally and blame the innocent, like they do.
+    1. I'm amazed actually, the budget for keeping this quiet could probably feed small nations for decades.
+    1. But the most interesting thing is how they never questioned the veracity of the claim - which is just incomprehensible to me - and I wonder if that's because their violent misogyny is so deeply ingrained they had no capacity to think outside the box, as it were.
+An utter tragedy.

 !!! tip "There is no healing without"
     - The abomination of desolation factored in.
 And that means spilling the 50 million onion-soups all over the world.
 Sorry.